Chinese regulators launch probe into spot iron ore trading

 ($1 = 6.4629 Chinese yuan renminbi)

-Reporting by Shivani Singh and Min Zhang; Editing by Kim Coghill and Muralikumar Anantharaman
+Reporting by Shivani Singh and Min Zhang; Editing by Kim Coghill, Muralikumar Anantharaman and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.